Digidogheadlock

 Digidogheadlock is the seventh album by Japanese band The Mad Capsule Markets and their first to receive a European release.
 The album explored the sound that would later be used on their following album, Osc-Dis.
 TORUxxx stepped in on guitar for this album, although Takeshi Ueda recorded guitar on the track "Asphalt Beach".
 This album gained the band recognition by Digital Hardcore Recordings founder and Atari Teenage Riot frontman Alec Empire, who remixed two tracks and invited the band to tour with ATR.
 The album was released two years before the breakthrough album Osc-Dis, but there was little international interest at the time.
 The song "3:31" is a reference to vocalist Kyono's birthdate.

+According to CD Journal, the album has sold more than 100,000 copies.

 Track listing

 All tracks by Takeshi Ueda except where noted.